benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The root element of the XML file is `<clientConfig version="1.2">`.

-The `version` is `1.2` for the version defined in this specification. `1.1` is a compatible previous version.
+The `version` is `1.2` for the version defined in this specification. `1.1` is a compatible previous version of this protocol: {{Autoconfig1.1}}.
 Higher versions are for future specifications.
 The client MUST NOT reject a config file solely based on the version number.

 ### emailProvider